lukysummer/Movie-Review-Sentiment-Analysis-LSTM-Pytorch/README.md

 # Sentiment Analysis of Movie Reviews using Word2Vec & LSTM Network (in PyTorch)

-This is my implementation of Sentiment Analysis using Long-Short Term Memory (LSTM) Network.
+This is my implementation of Sentiment Analysis using **Long-Short Term Memory (LSTM) Network**.
 The code performs:

 1. Loading and pre-processing raw reviews & labels data
 2. Building a deep neural network including Word2Vec embeddings and LSTM layers